-The Ultimate Guide to HARO Link Building: Strategies and Benefits
+The Complete Guide to HARO Link Building: SEO Strategies and Benefits

-HARO (Help a Reporter Out) is an outreach media platform that connects journalists and bloggers with expert sources.
-By answering media requests on topics related to your niche, you can gain exposure in popular publications and earn valuable backlinks for free.
+HARO (Help a Reporter Out), recently renamed Connectively, is an outreach media platform that connects journalists and bloggers with expert sources.
+By answering media requests on topics related to your niche, you can gain exposure in popular publications, increase your brand awareness, and earn valuable backlinks for free.

 In this article, we’ll show you how to use HARO backlinks to grow your online presence and authority.
 We’ll also share tips and best practices to increase your chances of being published.